rushimok73/mokacoin/README.md

 New cryptocurrency called mokacoin created by me, following the ERC20 token Standard.

 Created using Ganache and truffle.
-Used Express for my frontend.
+Used Express

 Can be deployed to the rinkeby test network using geth.